balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 **Verification**

-* `Agent: List my unread notifications` should return an empty list (or only new ones created afterward).
+* ` List my unread notifications` should return an empty list (or only new ones created afterward).
 * Show GitHub notifications page in browser to confirm "All caught up" or zero unread.

 **Caution**